There are several areas in Faculty Success where you can obtain metadata about specific records. This includes the following:

 - Source of the last modification

-Please note that records can be "modified" either by users' actions or by a variety of system functions.
-Therefore, a record's date of last modification will always be paired with the source of last modification to provide additional context about that modification.
+Note: Records can be "modified" by the actions of users or by a variety of system functions.
+As a result, the date of last modification of a record is always paired with the source of that last modification to provide additional context about that modification. |

-Record metadata can also be added to the output of any Full-Service Reports built by Faculty Success.
+Note: Record metadata can also be added to the output of any Full-Service Reports built by Faculty Success via a Report Revision work request. |

 Why it's useful